MicheleCattaneo/BST_Functions_collection/README.md

 # BST_Functions_collection
-A collection of many functions applied to Binary Search Trees
+A collection of many functions applied to Binary Search Trees.